-Revenues are then deposited into each subaccount in the Debt Service Reserve Account to the extent necessary to maintain an amount equal to the Debt Service Reserve Requirement established for the Bonds in each such subaccount.
+Revenues are then deposited into each subaccount in the Debt Service Reserve Account, to the extent necessary, to maintain an amount on deposit equal to the Debt Service Reserve Requirement established for the Bonds secured by such subaccount.
 See "SECURITY FOR THE BONDS - Debt Service Reserve Account" below for a discussion on the amount of this requirement.
+Moneys deposited in the Debt Service Reserve Account may be used only for deposit into the Interest Account, Principal Account and Bond Amortization Account when the other moneys available for such purpose are insufficient therefor.
+Each subaccount is available to cure deficiencies in the Sinking Fund only with respect to the Series of Bonds for which it was established.

-Thereafter, Revenues are deposited in the Renewal and Replacement Fund to the extent necessary to pay 1/12th of the amount certified by the Consulting Engineer for the current Fiscal Year as being necessary for the purposes of the Renewal and Replacement Fund.
-The Department may withdraw and transfer to any other fund any excess amount certified by the Consulting Engineer as not being necessary for the purposes of the Renewal and Replacement Fund.
-Moneys in the Renewal and Replacement Fund are used to pay the cost of replacement or renewal of capital assets or facilities of the Turnpike System, or extraordinary repairs of the Turnpike System, excluding non-Toll roads other than Feeder Roads.
-The moneys in the Renewal and Replacement Fund may be deposited into the Interest Account, Principal Account, and Bond Amortization Account only when the moneys in the Revenue Fund and the Debt Service Reserve Account are insufficient therefor.
+Thereafter, Revenues are deposited into the R&R Fund, to the extent necessary, to pay 1/12th of the amount certified by the Consulting Engineer for the current Fiscal Year as being necessary for the purposes of the R&R Fund.
+The Department may withdraw and transfer to any other fund any excess amount certified by the Consulting Engineer as not being necessary for such purposes.
+Moneys in the R&R Fund are used to pay the cost of replacement or renewal of capital assets or facilities of the Turnpike System, or extraordinary repairs of the Turnpike System, excluding non-Toll roads other than Feeder Roads.
+The moneys in the R&R Fund may be deposited into the Interest Account, Principal Account, and Bond Amortization Account only when the moneys in the Revenue Fund and the Debt Service Reserve Account are insufficient therefor.

-Subsequently, Revenues are deposited into the Operation and Maintenance Reserve Fund to the extent necessary to maintain an amount on deposit therein of at least equal to 1/8th of the sum of the Cost of Operation and the Cost of Maintenance for the current Fiscal Year as set forth in the Annual Budget of the Department.
+Subsequently, Revenues are deposited into the Operation and Maintenance Reserve Fund.
+Monthly deposits are made, to the extent necessary, to maintain an amount on deposit therein of at least 1/8th of the sum of the Cost of Operation and the Cost of Maintenance for the current Fiscal Year as set forth in the Annual Budget of the Department.
 Any moneys in the Operation and Maintenance Reserve Fund in excess of the amount required to be maintained therein may be transferred at the direction of the Department to the General Reserve Fund.